Iiridayn/gw2-linux-multibox-launcher/README.md

 - Something else: check the log file for the account; they often have useful information to diagnose and fix issues.

+### Core Idea

+If you run into trouble, you can see if the basic idea works on your system manually, to see if the core concept is causing trouble or the helpful automation is wrong.
+The core steps the script does are:

+To set up an account:
+1. Create `upper-account-name` and `work-account-name` directories and run `fuse-overlayfs -o lowerdir="$GW2_BASE_WINEPREFIX" -o upperdir="upper-account-name" -o workdir="work-account-name" account-name`.
+This creates a COW clone of the GW2_BASE_WINEPREFIX which should remain tiny
+2. Back up your Local.dat from `$GW2_BASE_WINEPREFIX/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/Local.dat`, launch the game and set up the alt account the way you want it, copy the new Local.dat file somewhere like `account-name.dat` and restore your backed up `Local.dat` file.
+3. Do the same for `GFXSettings.Gw2-64.exe.xml`, found in `$GW2_BASE_WINEPREFIX/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/` - back up the original, set up graphics settings for the alts, save the new file elsewhere and restore the original
+4. Copy the `GFXSettings.Gw2-64.exe.xml` to `account-name/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/` and `account-name.dat` file to `account-name/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/Local.dat`.
+This overwrites only those files in the COW version of the game directory.
+5. Launch the game with your normal command-line launcher script, except change the `WINEPREFIX` to be `account-name` instead of `$GW2_BASE_WINEPREFIX`, and you must pass the `-shareArchive` flag to GW2 or the game does a deep copy of the install since the game files are opened in exclusive mode.
+An example command: WINEPREFIX=account-name wine "$WINEPREFIX/drive_c/Program Files/Guild Wars 2/Gw2-64.exe" -shareArchive -windowed

 ## License

 This script is licensed under the terms of the WTFPL version 2.